mirodreamit/clear-treasury-gadgets/backend/README.md

 [QueryOpenApiParameter("filter", "[{\"fieldName\":\"fieldName\",\"filter\":[{\"op\":\"gt|lt|gte|lte|eq|startsWith|contains\",\"value\":\"some_value\"}]}]", false, typeof(string))]
 Example: [{"fieldName":"name","filter":[{"op":"startsWith","value":"value"}]}]
 * it is possible to filter by more than one field, logical AND is applied

+# How to test SignalR hub
+Open visual studio code in the folder CT.Gadgets.SignalR.Host In the terminal run http-server, open the server url and go to page /testsignalr.html.
+Using the swagger UI Increase the stock quantity of any gadget.
+TestSignalR.html page updates the quantity.

 # Best Practices
     * Clean architecture: CQRS solution design pattern is used.
 Easily testabile business logic, multiple clients are supported (function app or in the future a standard api, or a console app, etc). *